thomasdev5832/InvestorHub/staking-aggregator-service/README.md

 # StakingAggregatorService

-This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).

 ## Development

 When starting the application `docker compose up` is called and the app will connect to the contained services.